The Central Plains RDC is the 21st center to join the national FSRDC network and the 1st to serve researchers in the central states with a

 convenient and affordable location to conduct research using federal restricted-use microdata in a secure environment.
 Our center is located at the University of

-Nebraska-Lincoln (UNL), the lead university in the CPRDC’s multi-university consortium.
-In addition to UNL, The CPRDC consortium currently includes Iowa State
+Nebraska-Lincoln, the lead university in the CPRDC’s multi-university consortium.
+In addition to Nebraska, The CPRDC consortium currently includes Iowa State

 University, the University of Nebraska Medical Center, the University of South Dakota, and the University of Iowa.